benchristel/taste/README.md

 Taste might be a good fit for your project if...

-- Your code uses ECMAScript modules (ESM)—either browser-native with something like Snowpack, or bundled via something like webpack.
+- You use browser-native ECMAScript modules (ESM) in development, via e.g. Snowpack or Vite.
 - You have an abundance of gumption and are willing to get your hands a bit dirty.
+Taste is beta code, designed for people who like tools they can thoroughly understand.

 ## Installation